Renovating Versus Remodeling: What’s the Difference?

 Do you plan to do some, or all, of the work yourself?

 If you’re looking for low-cost, minor updates because a change is needed, you should look to home remodeling projects.
 They’re most often the cheaper route to a beautiful, new space.
 If you need extra space for a growing family or realize your aging home needs to be gutted in some areas, you’re better off hiring a contractor to complete a home remodel.

 Financing your remodeling projects

-As you can see from above, many of these projects cost in the tens of thousands of dollars.
+As you can see from above, many of these projects cost tens of thousands of dollars.
 So, your savings may not be able to handle such large expenses.
 What can you do to finance your remodeling project without breaking the bank?
 We recommend letting your house pay for itself.
 Look into a home equity line of credit (HELOC), or — better yet — consider a cash-out refinance.
-This way you can still use your home equity, but you can do so with a fixed-rate home loan (so there are no surprises should interest rates increase).
+This way, you can still use your home equity, but you can do so with a fixed-rate home loan (so there are no surprises should interest rates increase).
 Most HELOCs have variable interest rates, so they’re subject to change over time.